qxxxb/ctf/2021/def_con_finals/README.md

   - The goal for each level is to pop a shell with `execve("/bin/sh")`.

   - I was able to solve challenges up to level 5 with Andrew and zeta, but we got stuck after that.
-Luckily qbeom and 챠늘 were able to solve a few more levels.
+Luckily qbeom and 챠늘 were able to solve four more levels with their insane shellcoding skills.

   - Here's a playthrough of qbeom's solution to Level 8, the last level our team was able to complete that day: https://youtu.be/fGSz1Yj5pRQ